 - a.
 Direct their respective Military Services to apply and uniformly implement the standards contained in this volume. - b.
 Authorize the medical waiver of the standards in individual cases for applicable reasons and ensure uniform waiver determinations. - c.
 Ensure that accurate International Classification of Diseases codes are assigned to all medical conditions resulting in a personnel action, such as separation, waiver, or assignment limitation, and that such codes are included in all records of such actions. - d.
-Ensure that medical information for "Existed Prior to Service" (EPTS) discharges is provided to the U.S. Military Entrance Processing Command by Service training centers conducting basic military training.
-Medical information will include: - (1) A copy of the trainee's medical discharge summary and related medical documents.

-- (2) Copies of DD Forms 2807-2, 2807-1, and 2808, including supplemental behavioral health screening documents. - (3) Consultation reports or other medical documentation used in the enlistment process and qualification decision. - e.
-Eliminate inconsistencies and inequities based on race, sex, or examination location in the application of these standards by the DoD Components.
+Ensure that medical information for "Existed Prior to Service" discharges is provided to the USMEPCOM by Service training centers conducting basic military training.
+Medical information includes: - (1) A copy of the trainee's medical discharge summary and related medical documents. - (2) Copies of DD Forms 2807-2; 2807-1, "Report of Medical History"; and 2808 or equivalent electronic templates, including supplemental behavioral health screening documents. - (3) Consultation reports or other medical documentation used in the enlistment process and qualification decision. - e.
+Eliminate inconsistencies and inequities, in accordance with DoDI 1350.02, based on race, sex, gender identity, sexual orientation, or examination location in the application of these standards by the DoD Components and ensure all personally identifiable information is handled in accordance with DoDI 5400.11 and DoD 5400.11-R.

-2.4.
+2.5.
 SECRETARY OF THE NAVY.

-In addition to the responsibilities in Paragraph 2.3., the Secretary of the Navy will direct the medical processing for applicants seeking entry into the Military Services from Guam and environs while applying and uniformly implementing the standards contained within this volume.
+In addition to the responsibilities in Paragraph 2.4., the Secretary of the Navy directs the medical processing for applicants seeking entry into the Military Services from Guam and the surrounding area while applying and uniformly implementing the standards contained within this volume.